BigG-DSC/halo-node/README.md

 # License

-Hyperledger Explorer Project source code is released under the Apache 2.0 license.
-The README.md, CONTRIBUTING.md files, and files in the "images", "__snapshots__" folders are licensed under the Creative Commons Attribution 4.0 International License.
-You may obtain a copy of the license, titled CC-BY-4.0, at http://creativecommons.org/licenses/by/4.0/.
+Halo Node source code is released under License Attribution-NonCommercial 4.0 International license.
+You may obtain a copy of the license, titled CC-BY-NC-4.0, at https://creativecommons.org/licenses/by-nc/4.0/.